Visualising Data

 The Samples column lists the number of times a label occurs across all groups.

 The Redundancy column shows the sample redundancy for each label.
-This is calculated as (1 – variety / samples).
+This is calculated as (1 – variety/samples).
 A value close to one represents a good overall sample of a label relative to the number of groups it occurs in (many redundant samples).
 A value of zero means that there is only one sample per group the label occurs in, and it is therefore not well sampled.
+The redundancy value can be understood as a measure of data sensitivity (lose one sample, will you lose one unit of range)

 The Selected / Col selected columns have a value of 1 when that label is selected, allowing the user to raise the selected set to the top of the list.
 The Col selected value is 1 only when one selects a matrix column, either through the lower Label List or on the matrix itself.